Armaldio/blog.armaldio.xyz/content/posts/pwa.md

 ---
 title: Progressive Web Apps
-date: 2017-08-03
+date: 2017-08-03T00:00:00.000Z
 published: true
-tags: ['pwa','web', 'service worker']
+tags:
+  - pwa
+  - web
+  - service worker
 canonical_url: false
+description: >-
-description: "During this week, I had to develop a Progressive Web App (PWA).
+  During this week, I had to develop a Progressive Web App (PWA).
 Here, I will let you know about some awesome pieces of technology that everyone should use to make the web better.
-I will not go on the topic 'Native is faster, cleaner, better, ...', I will just expose my point of view."
+I will not go on the topic 'Native is faster, cleaner, better, ...', I will just expose my point of view.
 ---
 During this week, I had to develop a Progressive Web App (PWA).

 Here, I will let you know about some awesome pieces of technology that everyone should use to make the web better.
-I will not go on the topic "Native is _faster_, _cleaner_, _better_, ...", I will just expose my point of view.
+I will not go on the topic "Native is *faster*, *cleaner*, *better*, ...", I will just expose my point of view.

 When writing an app, sometimes you don't know about who will use it.
-So you ask yourself the question "_For which platform should I design my app ?_".
+So you ask yourself the question "*For which platform should I design my app ?*".

-With web, you don't have to ask this question. _Every_ popular device have a _browser_ (even TV !).
-You write the app once, and you can use it everywhere, than is very handy (though, you have to make the code/UI "_responsive_", so that it adapts to the platform it's on).
-So for my app, I chose not to write a regular web app, but something called a _Progressive Web App_.
+With web, you don't have to ask this question. *Every* popular device have a *browser* (even TV !).
+You write the app once, and you can use it everywhere, than is very handy (though, you have to make the code/UI "*responsive*", so that it adapts to the platform it's on).
+So for my app, I chose not to write a regular web app, but something called a *Progressive Web App*.
 The app could be used either on a regular browser or on a mobile device.

 # Progressive Web App

-According to Google, a PWA is _Reliable_, _Fast_ and _Engaging_.
+According to Google, a PWA is *Reliable*, *Fast* and *Engaging*.
 But what does that means ?

 You have three types of connection :